SXV357/Online-Product-Marketplace/README.md

 # Instructions
 From the root directory of the project, compile Runner.java and then execute it which will launch the main application.
+Note: commas are used as the database separating character.
+The current version of this program may crash if certain user inputted fields are filled out with commas.
+This will be fixed in the next iteration of the project.

 # Project Submission Details